codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 ### New to the team
 Day one, an exciting day indeed.
 It is your first day on your new team, you want to be accepted by your new team, and so feel the need to prove yourself (no bread jokes here).
-It is the standup and you are extremely excited to pick up a story, so like Mr Unfamiliar in the previous scenario, you volunteer.
+It is the standup and you are extremely excited to pick up a story, so like Mr. Unfamiliar in the previous scenario, you volunteer.

 As you settle in back at your desk, the reality sets in.
 Sure, you know the language and have been